Exabyte-io/rewotes/bandgaps/discussion.md

 * `explore-composition.py` - this script plots the band gap as a function of composition in the Si-Ge chemical system.

 * `structure.py` - this script trains a `MEGNet` model taking `pymatgen` `Structures` as input.
-One limitation of `MEGNet` is that the code for generating the neighbour lists and distances (i.e. the graphs on which the graph neural network operates) is handled inside `pymatgen`.
-This means that the `MEGNet` codebase is not well suited to the prediction of forces as the co-ordinates are not present in the computation graph meaning that the forces cannot be computed by automatic differentation of the energy with respect to the input co-ordinates.

 * `explore-structure.py` - this script was intended to plot the bandgap as a function of composition for enumerated disordered variants in the Si-Ge chemical system under the ssumption that we have a solid solution that maintains the ground state Si structure.
-I attempted to implemnet this using the `EnumerateStructureTransformation` from `pymatgen` however I encountered errors whilst compiling the `enumlib` package used by the transformation class.
-I was unable as of yet to resolve this problem -- the most likely path to a solution would be to contact the `enumlib` developers.
+This is implemented using the`EnumerateStructureTransformation` from `pymatgen`.
+We produce two plots one where the structures are unscaled and another where we scale based on the estimated volume.

 ## Scientific Discussion